Christian Walker Player Props: Diamondbacks vs. Marlins

 Christian Walker At The Plate

-- Walker is hitting .178 with a double, two home runs and three walks.
+- Walker has a double, two home runs and three walks while batting .163.

-- Walker has gotten a hit in six of 12 games this year (50.0%), with multiple hits twice.
+- In six of 13 games this year (46.2%), Walker has reached base safely via hit, and that includes multiple hits twice.

-- He has hit a home run in two of 12 games played this season, and in 4.1% of his plate appearances.
+- In 13 games played this year, he has homered in two of them.

 - In six games this year, Walker has picked up an RBI, with more than one RBI once.

-- He has scored in three games this year (25.0%), but has had no multi-run games.
+- He has scored in three of 13 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.